-Income from investments is accounted for on an accrual basis when the right to receive the income is established.
+Income from investments is accounted at a point in time when the right to receive the income is established.

 Interest income

 Interest income is recognised as interest accrues using the effective interest rate method, under which the rate used exactly discounts estimated future cash receipts through the expected life of the financial asset to the net carrying amount of the financial asset.